William Rehnquist: Replacement as Chief Justice

 Rehnquist's death, just over two months after O'Connor announced her impending retirement, left two vacancies for President Bush to fill.
 On September 5, 2005, Bush withdrew the nomination of John Roberts of the D.C.
-Circuit Court of Appeals to replace O'Connor as associate justice and instead nominated him to replace Rehnquist as chief justice.
+Circuit Court of Appeals to replace O'Connor as associate justice and instead nominated him to replace Rehnquist as Chief Justice.
 Roberts was confirmed by the U.S. Senate and sworn in as the new chief justice on September 29, 2005.
 He had clerked for Rehnquist in 1980–1981.
-O'Connor, who had made the effective date of her resignation the confirmation of her successor, continued to serve on the Court until Samuel Alito was confirmed and sworn in in January 2006.
+O'Connor, who had made the effective date of her resignation the confirmation of her successor, continued to serve on the Court until Samuel Alito was confirmed and sworn in on January 31, 2006.

 Eulogizing Rehnquist in the Harvard Law Review, Roberts wrote that he was "direct, straightforward, utterly without pretense—and a patriot who loved and served his country.
 He was completely unaffected in manner."